 “Leonard Rifas’ EduComics (together with World Color Press) published it [in 1976] as Gen of Hiroshima, the ‘first full-length translation of a manga from Japanese into English to be published in the West.’
-It was unpopular, however, and the series was cancelled after two volumes.”
+It was unpopular, however, and the series was canceled after two volumes.”
 I have those two issues.

 Much more recently, I read The Real Reason America Dropped The Atomic Bomb.
 It Was Not To End The War.

-A couple salient sections:
+Some salient sections: